SpektraSystems/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ### Task 3: Bulk upload PDFs to blob storage using AzCopy

-In this task, you download and install [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy).
+In this task, you download and install **AzCopy**.
 You then use AzCopy to copy the PDF files from the "on-premises" location into the policies container in Azure storage.

 1. On your LabVM, open a web browser and download the latest version of AzCopy from <https://aka.ms/downloadazcopy>.